Games tend to be very trustworthy—good guys are good, bad guys are bad. What you see and perceive is real. Sometimes characters are betrayed, but the

 - Heavy Rain does this to the player regarding the identity of the killer.
 The killer is one of the player characters that you control and said character's thoughts do not directly allude to his deeds except in hindsight.
 You control the character under the assumption that his actions are to solve the mystery, when in reality he's trying to find his Jack the Ripoff and collect and destroy any remaining evidence.

 - The promotional material for Resonance tells the player straight away that at least one of the four Player Characters is not trustworthy, leaving the player to speculate out of the gate who it might be.
-A bit into the game, it is hinted that it is Detective Bennett who is the traitor, but at the The Reveal, it turns that it was a Red Herring, and that it is actually Eddings.
+A bit into the game, Detective Bennett drops a letter that implicates him as the traitor, but at the The Reveal, it turns that it was a Red Herring, and that it is actually Eddings.

 - Stray Souls Dollhouse Story: The protagonist is the wife of a Distressed Dude, and she drives after him.
 She crashes in a weird town full of dolls plagued by a serial killer... the killer's gonna have a doll theme, and the protagonist will have an epic showdown with The Starscream, right?
 Wrong.
 The killer is the evil half of the Distressed Dude, who has a Literal Split Personality.
 He was separated by orphanage director James Morgan, who killed his parents to take him away, before splitting him by accident.
 He was the killer's first victim.
 She puts him back together, then burns the clown doll that killed the Hunts.
 The demon escapes and destroys the town, but half the living characters (all the humans) escaped.